 While you are at New Bond Street, stop by St. Christopher’s Place too.
 This pedestrian-only shopping street is just north of the Bond Street station.
 Christmas lights cover it starting in mid-November.

-Because it is a narrow street and a popular shopping street, it stays crowded during store hours.
-Visit when the stores are closed for less people in your pictures.
+Because it is a narrow street and one of the busiest shopping street displays, it stays crowded during store hours.
+Visit when the stores are closed for fewer people in your pictures.

 Closest Tube Station: Piccadilly Circus

 The “Spirit of Christmas” display is not limited to the popular section of Regent Street from Oxford Street to Piccadilly Circus.
 It actually continues on Regent Street past Piccadilly Circus and on Piccadilly as well.